-The Vice President for Student Affairs and Dean of Students, and Director of Student Activities are co-moderators to the Student Association.
+The Vice President for Student Affairs and Dean of Students, and the Coordinator for Student Organizations and Greek Life are co-moderators to the Student Association.
 The moderator for the College newspaper is appointed by the administration.
 All other organizations are free to choose their own moderator(s) from the Daemen faculty or staff.
 Academic Club moderators are required to be faculty members of the respective department.
 If a club has not found a moderator, the Vice President for Student Affairs and Dean of Students will seek an ad hoc moderator to work with the club until a permanent moderator has been found.

 Student organizations are run by the student officers.
 The moderator’s role is to provide advice and guidance, and to help ensure that College policies and local, state, and federal laws are upheld.
 The moderator can often assume the role of an advisor, resource person, and student motivator.
 Moderators should seek to challenge the student officers to be responsible leaders in charge of the organization.
 Student organizations are great learning vehicles for students developing leadership skills.
 Moderators often can also provide some continuity as student officers continually change.